HRB Covered Call Strategy

 Frequently asked questions

-- A covered call on HRB is the covered call strategy applied to HRB (stock).
+A covered call on HRB is the covered call strategy applied to HRB (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With HRB stock trading near $36.98, the strikes shown on this page are snapped to the nearest listed HRB chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HRB stock at $53.95 on the most recent close, the strikes shown on this page are snapped to the nearest listed HRB chain strike and the premiums come straight from that session's bid/ask midpoint.